LucaCode/express-jwtoken/README.md

 This object can specify the following options:

 * `clientTokenEngine` (`ClientTokenEngine`) - The ClientTokenEngine (CTE) is the engine component to modifier the token on the client that means set get or remove the token from the client.
-                                                  Default is the CookieCTE which requires the **cookie-parser** before using the JwtEngine.
+                                                  Default is the CookieCTE (with cookie name 'jwt') which requires the **cookie-parser** before using the JwtEngine.
                                                   This engine will use cookies to set, get or remove the signed token from the client.

 * `secretKey` (`string`) - The secret key for encrypting and decrypt the token.